 - A maximum of nine hours in introductory/remedial rhetoric and/or English as a second language courses may be applied toward the degree.

-- Credit earned through the College-Level Examination Program (CLEP)
+- Credit earned through the College-Level Examination Program (CLEP) is not accepted.

 - College coursework taken prior to high school graduation and applied toward the University of Illinois high school pattern requirement for admission will not be accepted for credit at University of Illinois.